Administration

 Hint

-Please note that these roles are not hierarchical.
-This means that if, for example, you are assigned the role of ProcessApp Administrator, you do not automatically have access to the rights of other roles.
-To obtain additional rights, you need to select multiple checkboxes of the Process Execution roles.
+These roles are not hierarchical.
+That means having the ProcessApp Administrator role does not automatically give you the rights of the other roles.
+To get additional rights, you must select multiple checkboxes of the Process Execution roles.

 How can I delete a user?